codenetwork/Discord-Bot-2.0/cogs/README.md

 ## Naming convention

-The file name and cog name should be suffixed with "cog", so for example if my cog was concerned with authentication, the file name and cog name should be
+The file name and cog name should be suffixed with "cog", so for example if my cog was concerned with authentication, the file would be called `auth_cog.py` and the class should be named `AuthCog`.

-- `auth_cog.py`
-- `AuthCog`